Apellun/Django-Ads-Service/README.md

 <p><b>Technologies:</b> Django, Djoser, PostgresQL, SQLite.</p>

-<p>This is a Django API for a service where users can create ads, view each other's ads and comment on them.
+<p>This is a Django API for a service that allows users to create ads, view each other's ads and comment on them.
 The API is built with Django Rest Framework and Djoser with a custom user model.</p>

 <p> <b>To launch:</b>
 <br>1.
 Copy the repository to your computer